thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 With the [Dockerfile](authors-java-jee/Dockerfile) we define the  how to build a container.
 For detailed information we use the [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/)

-If we build a container, we usually start we an existing container image, which contains a minimum on configuration we need, for example: the OS, the Java version or even more.
+If we build a container, we usually start with an existing container image, which contains a minimum on configuration we need, for example: the OS, the Java version or even more.
 Therefor we examine [dockerhub](https://hub.docker.com/search?q=maven&type=image&image_filter=official) or we search in the internet, to you the the starting point which fits to our needs.
 We see **maven** container image on dockerhub the following picture.

 ![dockerhub maven container image](images/dockerhub.png)